Rate Lock Extensions: Costs, Triggers, and How to Avoid Them

 A float-down can be a smart hedge when you lock early in a declining rate environment, but if you are within two weeks of closing and rates have not moved significantly, the fee is usually not worth it.
 Run the math first.

-Who Pays the Extension Fee: Lender, Borrower, or Seller?
+Who Pays the Extension Fee?

 The answer depends on who caused the delay, and that distinction matters because it determines whether you absorb the cost, negotiate it away, or let the lender eat it.
 Extension fees default to the borrower in most lock agreements, but that is a starting position, not a final answer.